 Some of the first places customers go to see how credible a one man business is are social media channels like Facebook, Twitter, or LinkedIn.
 You want to create, manage, and update content for all of these channels along with filling in your business information.
 Since this can be time-consuming, focus on one or two at first.

-If you’re offering a professional service, focus on engaging and updating industry groups on LinkedIn.
+If you’re offering a professional service, focus on engaging and updating industry groups and then you can schedule LinkedIn posts.
 For companies selling beauty products or fashion accessories, embrace Instagram, and striking visual content.
 Include links to your business in your platform profiles.

 4. Collect and Showcase Testimonials and Reviews